 When it comes to designing the space in your HMO you should be putting the needs of your tenants first.
-You don’t want them falling out over access to facilities.
-The ideal arrangement is 1 bathroom to every 3 tenants but this is not always possible.
-Health and safety regulations typically allow for a ration of 1 to 4.
-If in doubt as to how many bathrooms you need in your HMO we advise speaking with the local HMO officer to discuss the property.
+You don’t want them falling out over access to the facilities.
+The ideal arrangement is 1 bathroom to every 3 tenants and health and safety regulations typically allow for a ration of 1 to 4.

 [0.18] How many bathrooms?

 [0.45] Tenants first

 [0.58] Housing health and safety